 - Seeds stick to some animals and later drop off.

 We read a little about seed dispersal first and the story about how velcro was invented is part of this.
 You have to admit that is unusual!
 But, true!

 A man walking his dog found that certain seeds would stick to the dog’s fur more than others and the hook-and-loop closure system was born.
 Some of our groups had to make a seed dispersal model of how seeds attach to animals.

 In the photo above you can see the “dog” made by one team.
 They covered him with “fur” and then attached the seeds.
 This is exactly what happened with the invention of velcro!

-In both of these trees students created seeds that would drop to the ground.
 On the left, the tree was shaken to drop the seeds- which is exactly what happens in nature (when the wind blows).
-On the right the team added strings to the seeds and pulled the strings to release the seeds.

 More Unusual Seed Facts

 - Getting seeds inside a bird feeder is harder than you think.